Sixpence (Australian coin)

 The Australian sixpence circulated from 1910 up until the decimalisation of Australian Currency in 1966.
 The coins were initially minted in England; however, Australia began to mint their own from the year of 1916 at branches of the Royal Mint in Sydney and Melbourne.
 The coins which made up Australia's pre-decimal currency were identical to British currency in the characteristics of weight and size.
-The Coinage Act of 1909–1947, authorised the issue of Australian coins in the select denominations, including the sixpence.
+The Coinage Act 1909, authorised the issue of Australian coins in the select denominations, including the sixpence.
 By 1916 all silver denominations, including the sixpence, could be minted at the Royal Mint branch in Melbourne.
 Unique Australian currency was created with decimalisation in 1966.

-At the time of the sixpence, Australian lives were 'very English'.
-'The money ran through nursery rhymes up to Shakespeare; on the land, "a pound for a pound" meant good news for wool growers; two-up schools needed pennies to play; and slang words for the money, zac, traybob, deena, and quid, littered the language'.
+At the time of the sixpence, Australian lives were "very English":

+The money ran through nursery rhymes up to Shakespeare; on the land, 'a pound for a pound' meant good news for wool growers; two-up schools needed pennies to play; and slang words for the money, zac, traybob, deena, and quid, littered the language [...].

 Origin

 The Commonwealth of Australia was formed in 1901, with the six self-governing colonies joining together.

 With the establishment of the Commonwealth in 1901, the Australian currency consisted of gold, silver and bronze coins from the United Kingdom.
 Initially the sixpence was identical to that of the British in "weight and fineness".
-The Coinage Act of 1909 made Australian sixpence, florin, shilling, threepence, penny and half-penny coins legal tender.
+The Coinage Act 1909 made Australian sixpence, florin, shilling, threepence, penny and half-penny coins legal tender.

-The 1909 Act, required that batches of silver coins should be 925 fine, meaning that in every 1000 coins, 925 should be silver and the rest copper alloy.
+The Coinage Act 1909 required that batches of silver coins should be 925 fine, also known as 'sterling silver', meaning they were made of an alloy composed of 92.5% pure silver and 7.5% copper.

-On 1 March 1910 R.M.S Otranto arrived in Sydney carrying the initial shipment of Australian Commonwealth Silver shillings from the Royal Mint, London Other coins, including sixpence, arrived later in the year, completing the set of new Australian silver currency.
+On 1 March 1910 arrived in Sydney carrying the initial shipment of Australian Commonwealth silver shillings from the Royal Mint, London.
+Other coins, including sixpence, arrived later in the year, completing the set of new Australian silver currency.
 The first Australian coins that were shipped bore the bust of Edward VII, who had died before the coins reached Australia.

-The origin of the word sixpence is derived from "saxpence".
-Another term for the sixpence is "zac", which was first recorded in Australian English in the 1890s.
+The origin of the word sixpence is derived from saxpence.
+Another term for the sixpence is zac, which was first recorded in Australian English in the 1890s.
 It was also used to mean "a trifling sum of money".
-Although the sixpence is no longer in use within Australia, the word "zac" is still used within Australia with fond memories.
+Although the sixpence is no longer in use within Australia, the word zac is still used within Australia with fond memories.